Local polarization and isothermal local equilibrium in relativistic heavy ion collisions

 where ILE stands for {\em isothermal local equilibrium},

 is the kinematic vorticity and:

-is the kinematic shear, including the properly called shear tensor as well as the expansion scalar $\partial \cdot u$ and acceleration terms.
-Therefore, the equation \eqref{spinreal} is the best approximation of the spin polarization vector of a spin $1/2$ baryon, at local thermodynamic equilibrium and at linear order in the gradients of the thermodynamic fields for a fixed decoupling temperature hypersurface.
-This equation upgrades the original \eqref{spinvarpi} and we are going to show that it is able to restore the agreement between the local equilibrium-hydrodynamic model and the data.
+is the kinematic shear tensor.
+It should be stressed that the equation \eqref{spinreal} is not equal to the sum of $S^\mu_\varpi(p)$ and $S^\mu_\xi(p)$ integrated over the $T={\rm const}$ hypersurface, what is confirmed by numerical computation (see fig.~\ref{fig:Pi2D-2}).
+Therefore, the equation \eqref{spinreal} is the best approximation of the spin polarization vector of a spin $1/2$ baryon, at local equilibrium and at linear order in the gradients of the thermodynamic fields for an isothermal decoupling hypersurface.
+This equation upgrades the original \eqref{spinvarpi} and we are going to show that it is able to restore the agreement between the hydrodynamic model and the data.

-\textit{Analysis of Au-Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV} - \belowpdfbookmark{Analysis}{MarkAnalysis} We now compare the predictions of the hydrodynamic model with typical initial conditions with the polarization data.
-We have used two different 3+1 D viscous hydrodynamic codes implementing relativistic hydrodynamics in the Israel-Stewart formulation: vHLLE \cite{Karpenko:2013wva} and ECHO-QGP \cite{DelZanna:2013eua,Inghirami:2016iru}.
-The parameters defining the initial hydrodynamic conditions have been set to reproduce charged particle multiplicity distribution in pseudo-rapidity as well their elliptic flow and directed flow in Au-Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV.
+\textit{Analysis of Au-Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV} - \belowpdfbookmark{Analysis}{MarkAnalysis} To compare the predictions of the hydrodynamic model with typical initial conditions with the polarization data, we have used two different 3+1 D viscous hydrodynamic codes in the Israel-Stewart formulation: vHLLE \cite{Karpenko:2013wva} and ECHO-QGP \cite{DelZanna:2013eua,Inghirami:2016iru}.
+The parameters defining the initial conditions have been set to reproduce charged particle multiplicity distribution in pseudo-rapidity as well their elliptic flow and directed flow in Au-Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV.

 In order to match the experimental conditions of the local polarization measurements of $\Lambda$ hyperons \cite{Adam:2019srw}, we set the same centrality range in our hydrodynamic simulations, corresponding to 20-60\% central Au-Au collisions. vHLLE simulations have been initialized with averaged entropy density profile from the Monte Carlo Glauber model, generated by GLISSANDO v.2.702 code \cite{Rybczynski:2013yba}; ECHO-QGP has been initialized with optical Glauber initial conditions by using the same method as in ref.~\cite{Becattini:2015ska}, with a fixed impact parameter $b$ set to 9.2 fm.